dtmacroh/WelcomeToCalgary/README-wireframe.txt

 2. Calgary Information
 3. Events
 4. Useful Links

+Scenario:
+Our scenario would be an immigrant wanting to find more information about Calgary, events taking place or places of interest.

+Demo Script:
+An athletic immigrant is curious about the sports in Calgary, he opens up the Calgary kiosk app and is presented with a homepage with four main sections; places of interest, Calgary information, events and useful links.
+Since he wants to learn about sports in Calgary, he’ll select the Calgary information button.
+Which will result in a selection of categories; history, sports, culture and top 10 facts.
+He will select the sports button and information about hockey will be displayed.
+He is fascinated by this sport and selects the events button on the navigation bar offered at the top of the application to check if there are any hockey events.
+He decides to search by area and there aren’t any hockey events offered in his area.
+Hence, he decides to click on the places of interest button on the navigation bar.
+He selects the sports category and discovers information about the Saddledome and the games held in the building.

 How to navigate
 From the Home Screen, user can select one of 3 different buttons,